Ray G: Marriage life

 Liz was shocked, embarrassed, suffered mental breakdown and started drinking heavily.
 Later she went back to Dubai; however, she claims never to forgive Ray G.

 In 2021 he officially wedded TV Presenter Annabelle Twinomugisha.
-Towards the end of year, both tied a knot which was attended by his longtime friend and gospel artist Levixone who worked as a best man, and ceremony led by Bishop Sheldon Mwesigwa.
-He and his wife lost their newly second born and a daughter Kim.
-A moment that saw Ray G's ex-girlfriend Namara excited insisting that Ray would continue paying for her wasted time and money, but heavily publicly condemned by music lovers.
+Towards the end of year, both tied a knot which was attended by his longtime friend and gospel artist Levixone who worked as a best man, and the ceremony was led by Bishop Sheldon Mwesigwa.
+He and his wife lost their newly second born and a daughter, Kim.
+This moment saw Ray G's ex-girlfriend Namara excited insisting that Ray would continue paying for her wasted time and money, but was heavily publicly condemned by music lovers.